Healthy hair in every season: beauty from the inside out.

 Aggressive surfactants

-1. Sodium Lauryl Sulfate (SLS): A powerful surfactant often used in cleaning products and known for its foaming properties.
+1. Sodium Lauryl Sulfate (SLS): A strong surfactant often used in detergents and known for its foaming properties.

-2. Sodium Laureth Sulfate (SLES): Similar to SLS, but slightly milder.
-However, it can still cause irritation on sensitive scalps.
+2. Sodium Laureth Sulfate (SLES): Similar to SLS, but somewhat milder.
+However, it can still cause irritation in sensitive scalps.
 This is the most commonly used surfactant in conventional shampoos.
 Check your shampoo bottle.

 3. Ammonium Lauryl Sulfate (ALS): An alternative to SLS and SLES, but still relatively strong and potentially irritating.